KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

     4. Results are not displayed as raw R output
     5. Chunks are organized sensibly and appear near the text they support

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: Hypothesis text example lines 327-341 (not included in render)

 ### R Markdown and Quarto